shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-auction-service-charge-mechanics.md

 ## Inventory discrepancy and bid calculation

-When buying ads through the Auction Service, Xandr may reduce the bid amount submitted by Company due to discrepancy offsets based on historical counting differences with the inventory provider.
+When buying ads through the Auction Service, Microsoft Advertising may reduce the bid amount submitted by Company due to discrepancy offsets based on historical counting differences with the inventory provider.